-Alternatively referred to as ANSI art, text art, or word art, ASCII art is the forming pictures or art out of the characters available in the ASCII chart.
+Alternatively called ANSI art, text art, or word art, ASCII art is the forming pictures or art out of the characters available in the ASCII chart.
 These pictures were popular before the Internet and broadband when users connected through a BBS.
 ASCII art is still found today throughout the Internet and is still a popular form of creating a distinctive image.

 Example of ASCII art

 The picture is an example of ASCII art, using characters to create a picture of Captain Kirk from the original Star Trek series.
 The letters, numbers, and punctuation marks are chosen by the artist (or algorithm) based on the shape and content of the glyph.
 For instance, a slash (/) could be used to create a cross-hatching effect, as in comic books.